yaahc/rustconf/error-handling-isnt-all-about-errors.md

 Notes: In rust we can have the same error print to a log as one line, but the screen as many.

-This wouldn't be possible if the error trait didn't separate context from errors, unless we wanted to re-implement the formats in every error message we ever print...
+This wouldn't be possible if the error trait didn't separate the error message from other context such as the source error.

 Next slide: However, despite the fact that the error trait in rust is more flexible than most other languages, it is still restrictive in some ways.